maliknajjar/guifier/README.md

+> ⚠️ **Warning:** This README is slightly outdated.
+The tutorial sections may not match Guifier V2.
+Updated docs are coming soon.

 # Guifier

 An interactive front-end toolkit simplifying JSON, YAML, TOML, and XML data.
 Visualize, edit, and perform real-time data manipulations.
 Empower your data-driven apps with user-friendly data processing and interactive visualization.